 Hi.

 I am a PhD student at the Johns Hopkins University (JHU) in the Department of Applied Mathematics and Statistics (AMS).
 Before JHU, I studied mathematics at Brown University.
-Starting Fall 2024, I will be an NSF Graduate Research Fellow, an opportunity which I am grateful to be selected for.
+I am an NSF Graduate Research Fellow, an opportunity which I am grateful to be selected for.

-For 2023-24, I am co-organizing the AMS Graduate Student Seminar and Directed Reading Program (DRP).
-Back in Brown, I co-organized the Symposium for Undergraduates in the Mathematical Sciences (SUMS) for 2021 and 2022.
+For 2024-25, I am co-organizing the Directed Reading Program (DRP), jointly run with the pure math department.
+In the past, I co-organized the JHU AMS graduate student seminar and the Brown Symposium for Undergraduates in the Mathematical Sciences (SUMS) for 2021 and 2022.

 Teaching and mentoring is also important and fulfilling to me.
 I seek to bring meaningful and uplifting experiences to others.
 I have experience teaching students from the elementary to the university levels.
 It amazes how some parts of our human nature don't change all that muchwhat works for children also works for adults. (๑˃ᴗ˂)ﻭ